danjamker/N-Fly/README.rst

 :Version: 0.1 of 26/01/2011

 ---------------
-Instalation
+Install
 ---------------
-To run the system first run the install script, ./install.sh as this will install all nedded dependancies of the code
+To run the system first run the install script, ./install.sh as this will install all needed dependancies of the code

+Once installed run python command line

+>>> import nltk
+nltk.download()
+...

 ---------------
-Running
+Run
 ---------------
-Navigate to the sourse code directory, and depending on the system run the compand bellow.
+Navigate to root sourse code directory, and depending on the system run the compand bellow.

 - UNIX: "python ./main.py"
 - Windows: "main.py"